devaajanne/weathertwin/README.md

 Weather Twin a fun, silly little app to find which city in the world has the same weather as your location.

+The JSON file of cities with their latitudes and longitudes has been created with AI.
+The base for the file has been this GitHub repository by lmfmaier: https://github.com/lmfmaier/cities-json

 ## API documentation

 The app provides one endpoint, api/weatherdata.
 This endpoint does not require authentication or authorization.
 The endpoint allows fetching weather data for the input location, and querying the repository for a similar weather data.